VictorMaluki21/Night-City/README.md

 Welcome to **Night City**, a futuristic web design concept built with HTML, CSS, and JavaScript.
 This project showcases a visually immersive, cyberpunk-inspired theme, featuring animations and sleek transitions — ideal for creative inspiration, learning, or contribution.

 🚀 **Live Preview**

+Try Resizing the webpage and watch the effects.
 [Visit the site →](https://victormaluki21.github.io/Night-City/)

 ## 📸 Screenshots